-To be awarded an STTR Phase I grant, at least 40% of the research or analytical effort must be allocated to the small business applicant, and at least 30% of the effort must be allocated to a single Research Institution.
+To be awarded an STTR Phase I grant, at least 40% of the research or analytical effort must be performed by the small business applicant, and at least 30% of the effort must be performed by a single Research Institution.
 (The same requirement is applicable for both STTR Phase I and Phase II.)

-F. RESTRICTIONS ON THE LEVEL OF SMALL BUSINESS PARTICIPATION - FAST-TRACK
+G. RESTRICTIONS ON THE LEVEL OF SMALL BUSINESS PARTICIPATION - FAST-TRACK